One of my favorite seafoods is scallops. I never used to think much about their shell, until I began to find them along the beach.

-Here in Florida we can find many varieties of the scallop.
-One of the most unique looking is the Kitten’s Paw (Plicatula gibbosa).
-It’s a tiny shell which is a bit thick and bumpy and irregular.
+One of the most unique looking scallop is the Kitten’s Paw (Plicatula gibbosa).
+It’s a tiny shell which is a bit thick and bumpy with more irregular ridges.
 The ones I have collected came from the Sanibel Island area.
 They are off-white with orange, or sometimes yellow, coloring with cross-hatch type markings.
 I have never found one on the East coast of Florida where I live, but my reference book claims this scallop lives all around the state.

 The Atlantic Calico Scallop (Argopecten gibbus) is probably the most commonly found scallop shell in Florida.
 I’ve collected them on the west coast and east.